 - Consolidation: Understanding the aims of parent-baby groups, their core components and the task of the group facilitator.

 Please note that this first module is an introduction to parent-baby groups, and that a limited number of places are available.

 In the second module we use video-enhanced reflective practice, where participants film themselves facilitating a parent-baby group, and bring selected film clips to monthly supervision (three supervisions over a period of three months), where they reflect on their work and receive strength-based feedback.
-The cost of this will be £250 and dates confirmed by supervisor.
+Dates to be confirmed.
 The format will be two hourly supervisions for each group of four, and each supervisee will have the opportunity to present their own work for half an hour, as well as learning from other group members.